Banner_Open_innovation.webp

 You’ve already mentioned the need for the involvement of top management, researchers and innovators, as well as service providers.
 Who or what else would we need for open innovation to be successful?

 It's important that you keep the lawyers out of the discussion as long as you can.
 When lawyers are involved early on, deals tend to happen much slower - particularly when a smaller player talks to a larger player.
 When there are lawyers involved, that's often a bit of a barrier for them to even want to collaborate.
-So instead, you’ve got to have a commercial negotiator.
-These are the people who understand the mechanics of how to make deals with solution providers, rather than legal frameworks.
+So, instead, you’ve got to have a commercial negotiator.
+These are the people who understand the mechanics of how to make deals with solution providers rather than legal frameworks.

-You also need tech scouts: somebody from the organisation or from a service provider, who finds different technologies and connects them with the people who need solutions.
+You also need tech scouts: somebody from the organisation or a service provider, who finds different technologies and connects them with the people who need solutions.
 But you sometimes may need additional support or knowledge, and that’s where a consortium with different types of organisations (i.e. universities or other industry stakeholders) could be very helpful.
 It can create an ecosystem of different people that helps bring the solution into reality.

 But how would you bring together these different organisations if they typically work in silos?